- Industry: Tourism

 The mobile app uses Augmented Reality, 4D, and other camera effects.
 Among some other features, it includes:

 - The ability to connect a camera or device by using Wi-Fi or an API/Webhook system.

 - Support of multimedia content, including texts, videos, images, AR content, and panoramic images.

 - The ability to use QR codes, bar codes, location data, user interface buttons, and save visitor data.

 - The ability to connect the app to the ticketing system to share information about tickets and visitors in conjunction with GuestX.

 The first release of a fully functional version of the mobile application that included all the basic features took place in July of 2018.
 The client was pleased with the result, both in terms of the UI/UX design and the app’s functionality.
 The internal user acceptance testing (UAT) phase began immediately after the application’s release.
 The mobile app was soon launched for visitors, and we provided a 2-month guarantee period.
 Four months later, the client requested our team to expand the application with some new features and make it even more stable, which led to the second release of the app.
 Here is what the user interface of the Space Needle mobile application looks like:

 The Space Needle app is currently available on Apple Store and Play Market.
 In 2019, it was downloaded almost 1,000,000 times for both iOS and Android, becoming very popular with visitors to the tower.

-Space Needle was impressed with the performance of our team and offered us another project.
+Space Needle was impressed with our mobile app development services and offered us another project.
 Currently, our experts are working on the complete redesign of the Space Needle tower’s media platform, ticketing system, and software for physical devices.
 Our involvement in the project eliminated the need for the client to work with any third-party vendors.
 The success of Space Needle’s mobile app helped us become their full-cycle development partner.

 Contact our experts to get a free consultation and time&budget estimate for your project.Contact Us